 Awareness of Breast Cancer can save lives, because many cases are detected too late to be cured and Breast Cancer being the most common cancer in women, increased awareness can help the entire society.

 What is breast cancer?

-As the name suggests, Breast Cancer begins as a form of tumour in the breast and later it can spread in the surrounding area or travel to other parts of the body.
-Breast cancer mostly affects women, however, can rarely affect men too.
+As the name suggests, Breast Cancer begins as a form of tumor in the breast and later it can spread in the surrounding area or travel to other parts of the body.
+Breast cancer mostly affects women however can rarely affect men too.

 Did you know

 One in 28 Indian women is likely to have breast cancer in their lifetime.